dioksa/Functional-programming/README.md

-# Map(_:) -> Use map to loop over a collection and apply the same operation to each element in the collection
+# map(_:) -> Use map to loop over a collection and apply the same operation to each element in the collection

 <h3>Example 1:</h3>